-Faculty - Staff
+Faculty / Staff

-Service Chief, Professor Nutrition
+Professor - Nutrition

-Dr. Fascetti graduated from the University of Pennsylvania, School of Veterinary Medicine.
+Dr. Andrea Fascetti graduated from the University of Pennsylvania, School of Veterinary Medicine.
 Following graduation she completed an internship and medicine residency at The Animal Medical Center in New York City.
 She holds a doctoral degree in nutrition from the University of California, Davis.
 She is a diplomate of the American College of Veterinary Internal Medicine and the American College of Veterinary Nutrition.
-Dr. Fascetti is currently an Associate Professor of Nutrition at the University of California, Davis.
+Dr. Fascetti is currently a Professor of Nutrition at the University of California, Davis.
 She is also the service chief for the Nutrition Support Service in the Veterinary Medical Teaching Hospital of the University of California, Davis.
 Her current research interests are trace mineral and amino acid metabolism in dogs and cats, improvement of pet foods and carnivore nutrition.

-Jennifer A. Larsen, DVM, Ph.D., Dipl.
-ACVN
+Jennifer A. Larsen, DVM, PhD, DACVN

-Assistant Professor Clinical Nutrition
+Associate Professor - Clinical Nutrition

-Dr. Larsen holds Bachelor's and Master's degrees in Animal Science and a Doctorate degree in Veterinary Medicine from the University of California, Davis.
+Dr. Jennifer Larsen holds Bachelor's and Master's degrees in Animal Science and a Doctorate degree in Veterinary Medicine from the University of California, Davis.
 She completed one year in local private practice before accomplishing a clinical nutrition residency at UCD.
 In 2007, Dr. Larsen attained Diplomate status from the American College of Veterinary Nutrition, and completed a PhD in Nutritional Biology in 2008.
-She is an Assistant Professor of Clinical Nutrition at the Veterinary Medical Teaching Hospital at the University of California, Davis and does clinical nutritional consulting through the VMTH Nutrition Support Service.
+She is an Associate Professor of Clinical Nutrition at the Veterinary Medical Teaching Hospital at the University of California, Davis and does clinical nutritional consulting through the VMTH Nutrition Support Service.